 For a paper submission (we will determine your panel assignment if accepted):

-•Names and affiliations of author(s) (indicate the presenter)
+• Names and affiliations of author(s) (indicate who the presenter will be)

 For a panel submission:

-We strongly encourage all sessions to attend to and recognize the diversity of our scholarly community when submitting their proposals.
+We strongly encourage all sessions to attend to and recognize the diversity of our scholarly community.

 Application Deadline